Floatation therapy

 Across the UK and Europe, float rooms and cabins are widely used for their spacious design and spa-like atmosphere.
 Many centres incorporate floating into broader wellbeing pathways alongside massage, heat therapy, and hydrotherapy.

 In North America, float tanks were initially the main option for operators, then pods and rooms appeared.
-As the market matures, many centres and are expanding into float rooms to welcome a broader audience, including those who prefer more space.
+As the market matures, many centres are expanding into float rooms to welcome a broader audience, including those who prefer more space.

 In Australia, New Zealand, Japan, and Southeast Asia, floating appears in high-end spas, float centres, wellness centres and sports performance programmes.